 Additional HR-414 policy provisions below in accordance with CRR 340.055:

 - Donor and Recipient Eligibility

-- Non-regular academic employees must have been employed for at least six months in a leave accruing position.
+- To donate unused vacation, benefit-eligible administrative, service and support employees must have successfully completed their probationary period, and non-regular academic employees must have been employed for at least six months in a leave accruing position.

 - Catastrophic event definition and coverage

 - A catastrophic event for the purposes of shared leave eligibility is defined as a major illness, injury or medical condition which is life threatening, terminal or likely to result in a substantial permanent disability as certified in writing by a health provider.

 - This policy covers catastrophic events of covered employees and for employees to provide care or attention to an immediate family member with a catastrophic event.

 - Covered family members are defined in HR-404 Sick Leave.

 - Employees may only donate accrued vacation hours.
 Sick and Personal days, compensatory time may not be donated.